Cantemo/Extra-ItemPage-Information-Example/README.rst

 Installation
 -------------

-To install this plugin, just place the entire directory under /opt/cantemo/portal/portal/plugins
+To install this plugin, just place the AddExtraItemInformation directory under /opt/cantemo/portal/portal/plugins and run the command

+supervisorctl restart all

 This is example code and not supported in any way by Cantemo AB.